alan-smith-vt/projectionDemoProject/README.md

 See companion GitHub for server code: https://github.com/alan-smith-vt/projectionDemoServer

-This project is made for demonstration purposes of our novel approach to projecting image data onto the physical environment with sub-milimeter level precision.
+This project is made for demonstration purposes of our Hololens specific approach to projecting image data onto the physical environment with sub-milimeter level precision.
 This was required for our research into "Human in the Loop" automation for bridge inspection tasks, where we needed to overlay Machine Learning (ML) model